 AZ talent fulfilling potential

-The site on the Loodpolderweg has undergone a huge transformation over the last few years and is currently being managed by Aloys Wijnker and his staff who work under the guidance of Director of Football, Earnest Stewart.
-The coaches and staff at the academy buy into the clubís culture - some of which have played in the red and white shirt - so they understand the importance of promoting and developing AZís proud style of football.
+The site on the Zuiderweg in Wijdewormer, municipality Zaanstad, was officially opened by former coach Louis van Gaal in June 2016 and is currently being managed by Paul Brandenburg and his staff who work under the guidance of Director of Football, Max Huiberts.
+The coaches and staff at the academy buy into the club’s culture - some of which have played in the red and white shirt - so they understand the importance of promoting and developing AZ’s proud style of football.

-One of the academyís biggest success stories is undoubtedly that of Ron Vlaar.
+One of the academy’s biggest success stories is undoubtedly that of Ron Vlaar.
 The centre-back developed rapidly at the centre and soon earned his starting place in the AZ team.
-He went on to make his under-21 debut for the Netherlands, joined Feyenoord and is now in England with Aston Villa with several caps for the Dutch national team under his belt.
+He went on to make his under-21 debut for the Netherlands, joined Feyenoord and Aston Villa and returned home to Alkmaar with several caps for the Dutch national team under his belt.